-An enhancement of approximately one order of magnitude is made at an altitude of 90 km, with a full-width-half-maximum of 10 km.
+An enhancement of approximately 1 order of magnitude is made at an altitude of 90 km, with a full width at half maximum of 10 km.
 This is applied to the "normal profile" based on Gnanalingam and Kane (1975) to simulate the "enhanced profile".
-These normal and enhanced profiles are shown in Figure 3.
+These normal and enhanced profiles are shown in Fig. 3.